keybraker/mediarizer/README.md

 ```
 ##### Install ExifTool by Phil Harvey
 Download and install from here [ExifTool](http://owl.phy.queensu.ca/~phil/exiftool/).
-This program may very well be the best exif parser in the world (nj)
+ <br />This program may very well be the best exif parser in the world (nj).
-This is the heart of the program and the essential tool that helped create this project.
+ <br />This is the heart of the program and the essential tool that helped create this project.

 ## Usage Guide
 ##### 1. Open a terminal window and cd to cloned project